-Cellular telephones, pagers, and beepers must be turned off or silenced during classes held at any Ozarka College site.
-They also need to be turned off or silenced in the Library and in the Computer Labs.
+Cellular telephones, pagers, and beepers must be turned off or silenced during classes held at

-2. Children on campus: Students are not allowed to bring their children to class on the Ozarka College campus or off-site locations.
+- any Ozarka College site.
+They also need to be turned off or silenced in the Library and in the Computer Labs. - 18.
+Children on campus: Students are not allowed to bring their children to class on any Ozarka College campus.
 Ozarka College is dedicated to providing a learning environment that is free from unnecessary distractions for every student.
 Therefore, children are not permitted to stay in the Library, computer labs, science labs, classrooms, or other specialized seminars.
 In addition, children may not be left unattended anywhere on campus, including a parked vehicle.